Bulk transport and walking floor haulage: a practical guide

 Types of freight transportation

-Freight forwarders coordinate various modes of transport to move goods efficiently.
+Freight forwarders coordinate various modes of freight transport to move goods efficiently.

 Each option (road, air, or sea) comes with its own strengths, costs, and timelines.
 Choosing the right method depends on your cargo, budget, and urgency.